ozyo/stb_proteinart/analysis/domain-twist/README.md

-This script calculates the Twist angle between transmembrane domain and the extracellular domain of ligand-gated ion channels.
-As long as two domains are aligned on z compoment of the principal axes in theory it should work.
-Note ligand-gated ion channels I work with has 5 subunits.
-Script works with 5 chains for now.

-Run the script with ./twist.sh but do modify the arguments with your own inputs in the following order:
+Run the script with your input parameters.

+``./twist.sh pdb traj output domain1 domain2``

-(0) pdb file
+(0) pdb: name of the pdb file
-(1) trajectory file
+(1) traj: name of the trajectory file (format required .xtc) (2) output: name of the output file
-(2) output file (extension set as .dat if you want to modify change it in the .tcl file) (3) transmembrane domain selection
-(4) extracelluar domain selection
+(3) domain1: Residue selection in VMD format for domain 1 prodived with underscores instead of spaces; resid_211_339 (i.e. transmembrane domain residues of GluCl)
+(4) domain2: Residue selection for domain 2.
+Same syntax as domain 1 applies; resid_1_210 (i.e. Extracellular domain of GluCl )

+Output Format: Tab seperated file with 6 column: Frame (Time), average angle over 5 subunits, indivudual angles for each chain.

+**KNOWN ISSUES**
 -- Trajectory and pdb files should be aligned so that the z component of the principal axes is parallel to the pore.

-The fitting of the trajectory should be done before running this script using Calpha atoms of the protein to the pdb file.
+-- Fitting and periodic boundary should be handled before.

 -- Selections should be provided without any spaces, with underscores: i.e.: resid_211_to_339.
 Provide only the residue ids.
 The script selects the protein and the Calpha atoms by default.

--- Output file consists of 6 columns: frame, average angle of 5 subunits, indivudual angles of chain A-E. Frame corresponds to the time of the trajectory, but remember that with gromacs trajectories frame 0 is the pdb file loaded, frame 1 is the 0ns of the trajectory.